-The large amount of unauthorised drones (Unmanned Aerial Vehicle) flying around including camera-systems is ever increasing.
+The large amount of unauthorised drone (s) flying around including camera-systems is ever increasing.
 The low price and easy handling form a new threat to be dealt with.

 Someone with an intent to harm others, a basic understanding of technology and several hundred dollars is now capable of conducting an UAV attack on critical infrastructure including public utilities, oil and gas lines, government buildings, and other sensitive targets.